acroscarrillo/Quantum_Geometric_Complexity/docs/src/index.md

 It took me a while to figure this one out so I thought I might as well share it!

 # How it all works
+## What you already have
 So you did all the hard work and have a functioning and hopefully well documented code somewhere in your machine.
 Now you wish to share it to the outside world in a professional and respectable manner.
 You are in the right place, however I dont want to know how you organised your code.

-I believe respectable code should be organised like so:
+I believe respectable *scientific* code should be organised like so:
 ```
-── Manifest.toml
+── Manifest.toml        # Your enviroment's contents
 ── Project.toml
 ── src/                 # Your source code with your module/package
 │── your_src_module.jl
 │── other_src_code.jl
 ── experiments/
-│── exp_1/
+│── exp_1/              # Experiment named "exp_1"
-│  │── exp_1.jl
+│  │── exp_1.jl         # "exp_1" Julia code
-│  │── exp_1_data.csv
+│  │── exp_1_data.csv   # "exp_1" data
-│  │── exp_1_fig.svg
+│  │── exp_1_fig.svg    # "exp_1" figure
 │── exp_2/
 │  │── exp_2.jl
 │  │── exp_2_data.csv
 │  │── exp_2_fig.svg
 ...
 ```
-If you dont recognise the `.toml` files you need to learn what a coding enviroment is and how to use them.
+If you dont recognise the `.toml` files you need to learn what coding enviroments are and how to use them.
 It's easy, it's useful and **you wont be able to create a page like this without it**.
+So go ahead and fix your code until it follows the structure above.

 # Contents
 Here's the full list of contents